RahulAggarwal1016/Tip_the_Scales/README.md

 # Tip_the_Scales

 A program that will distinguish between different types of 7-note scales being played.
 Specifically, between major, minor, harmonic minor, and melodic minor, though hopefully later on we will expand this to include pentatonic scales, chromatic scales, and modes.
+Project Video Showcase: https://drive.google.com/file/d/1MOTlCR_ls6QrBtZ51fNTsIBfjktUNLqg/view?usp=sharing

 # Deployment Instructions